|SJ23 Tech Tip C07, (Reissued 2015-07-05, Bob Schimmel, Joe Thomas & Jim Thompson)|

 TANK MOUNTED ON THE PUSHPIT - Another common storage place is to clamp a 5 lb bottle to the stern rail or transom.
 This is not as elegant as a concealed storage compartment but definitely safe, serviceable and easy to install.
 A variation of this technique is to clamp the bottle upright at the aft end of the cockpit sole.
 This location is suitable ONLY if the cockpit drains through the transom.

 TANK MOUNTED IN THE ANCHOR LOCKER - Another ingenious idea is to store the propane bottle in the bow anchor locker.
-This works ONLY IF the locker is totally sealed from the rest of the boat AND the locker has a drain hole to spill propane fumes overboard.
+This works ONLY IF the locker is totally sealed from the rest of the boat AND the locker has a drain hole to vent propane fumes overboard.
 You must ensure that the drain hole is NEVER plugged with mud or weeds.
 See Tech Tip B11.
 As an added benefit, you might be able to smell leaking propane fumes if the bow is upwind of you.
-Due to the humid conditions in the anchor locker, I recommend using an aluminum tank.
+Due to the humid conditions in the anchor locker, it is best to use an aluminum tank.

-DISPOSABLE BOTTLES - If you decide to use a disposable propane bottle because you don't want the complexity of constructing a vented storage locker then consider one of the following solutions.
+DISPOSABLE BOTTLES - If you decide to use a disposable propane bottle because you don't want the complexity of constructing a vented storage locker for a large bottle then consider one of the following solutions.
 You will run out of propane one day so carry a spare!
 If you carry disposable propane bottles they should be stored outside the hull in case one of them starts venting.
-I have no idea how a business is allowed to store boxes of bottles inside a retail store full of unwary customers.
+I have no idea how a business is allowed to store pallets of bottles inside a retail store full of unwary customers.

 PROPANE (LPG) SUPPLY LINE INSTALLATION - Having decided on a storage place for your propane bottle, you next have to consider the supply line.
 Support and protect it along its full length and check it regularly for chafe and leaks.
 This being the case, it should be installed where it can easily be inspected.
 Consider one of the following safety tips: